UniMath/agda-unimath/src/foundation/idempotent-maps.lagda.md

-While this definition corresponds to the classical concept of an idempotent map in [set](foundation-core.sets.md)-level mathematics, a homotopy `I : f ∘ f ~ f` may fail to be coherent with itself in higher mathematics.
-For instance, one may ask for a second order coherence
+While this definition corresponds to the classical concept of an idempotent map in [set](foundation-core.sets.md)-level mathematics, a homotopy `I : f ∘ f ~ f` may fail to be coherent with itself in Homotopy Type Theory.
+For instance, one may ask for a second-order coherence

 ```text
   J : f ·r I ~ I ·l f
 ```

-leading to the definition of a
+giving the definition of a
 [quasicoherently idempotent map](foundation.quasicoherently-idempotent-maps.md).

 The situation may be compared against that of